weld/weld-testing/junit5/README.md

 However, it is possible to provide a customized `Weld` instance  - see also `WeldInitiator.of(Weld)` and `WeldInitiator.from(Weld)` methods.
 `WeldInitiator` also implements `jakarta.enterprise.inject.Instance` and therefore might be used to perform programmatic lookup of bean instances.

-`WeldInitiator` should be a public field annotated with `@org.jboss.weld.junit5.WeldSetup`.
+`WeldInitiator` should be available in a field annotated with `@org.jboss.weld.junit5.WeldSetup`.
 From there you can use static methods:

 ```java